Steve Tasker

-Steven Jay Tasker (born April 10, 1962) is a former American football wide receiver and gunner and current sports reporter.
-He was drafted in the ninth round (226th overall) of the 1985 NFL Draft by the Houston Oilers.
-He played college football at Northwestern.
-He began his college career at Dodge City Community College.
-Tasker played most of his pro career with the Buffalo Bills, and was voted by Bills fans to the team's 50th season All-time Team.
+Steven Jay Tasker (born April 10, 1962) is an American sports reporter and former professional football wide receiver in the National Football League (NFL).
+He spent the majority of his career with the Buffalo Bills but began his career with the Houston Oilers.
+He was a five-time first-team All-Pro and a seven-time Pro Bowl selection, primarily as a special teams player.

-Since his retirement, he has worked as a reporter, currently serving locally in Western New York on the MSG Western New York cable TV station, and on WGR Radio and formerly for CBS Sports.
+Tasker played college football at Dodge City Community College in Kansas before playing for the Northwestern Wildcats.
+He was selected in the ninth round of the 1985 NFL draft by the Oilers.
+Tasker played most of his pro career with Buffalo, and was voted by Bills fans to the team's 50th season All-time Team.
+After retiring from playing, he has worked as a reporter, currently serving locally in Western New York on the MSG Western New York cable TV station, and on WGR Radio and formerly for CBS Sports.

-In 2008, the NFL Network show NFL Top 10 ranked Tasker the ninth best former player not enshrined in the Pro Football Hall of Fame.
-He has several times been a nominee for the Hall, making the semi-finalist list eight times, but has not been selected as a member as of 2023.
+In 2008, the NFL Network show NFL Top 10 ranked Tasker the ninth-best former player not enshrined in the Pro Football Hall of Fame.
+He has several times been a nominee for the Hall, making the semi-finalist list eight times, but has not been selected as a member as of 2025.